The Changing Face of Digital Marketing

 With the increase of Google Updates, penalties and general Google grumpiness we have slowly seen a decline in some of the known terms of Digital Marketing.
 To some degree, when at a client meeting, you got to think twice about what you say or who you are.

-Most SEOs, Digital Marketers, Content Marketers, Inbound Marketers, Online Marketers, Channel Marketers, whoever they prefer to be when reading this blog post, have been pretty much tortured by Google’s changing mind.
+Most SEO Experts, Digital Marketers, Content Marketers, Inbound Marketers, Online Marketers, Channel Marketers, whoever they prefer to be when reading this blog post, have been pretty much tortured by Google’s changing mind.
 Well, I might have to start looking over my shoulder when walking home at night for saying “I think the Google rule changes are a good thing”.
 Why?
 Well, if I would be Google (I wish), I would have expected the majority of people marketing on my platform to be decent people, instead of taking advantages of specific parameters i.e. page rank, and try to manipulate these, actually think about the words “digital & marketing” and “market”.

 So my point – Google is trying to make us what we are meant to be – “decent marketers”.